Search

 The first level of the Kirkpatrick Model focuses on gathering learner feedback.
 The goal is to assess your audience’s reaction to your training programme.

 At this stage, you should measure learner satisfaction, engagement, and the overall perception of your training initiatives.
-To do so, you should collect data using a variety of methods, including surveys, interviews, focus groups or observation.
+To do so, you should collect data using a variety of methods, including surveys, interviews, focus groups, and observation.

 By collecting and analysing learner feedback, you can identify the strengths and weaknesses of your training from your learners’ perspective.
 This gives you a great opportunity to tweak it after identifying areas for improvement.

-Your onlearner engagement: How does it impact your businessline learning platform (for instance, your learning management system (LMS) or learning app) should give you various tools to help you gather information and evaluate learner reaction.
+Your online learning platform (for instance, your learning management system (LMS) or learning app) should give you various tools to help you gather information and evaluate learner reaction.

+And so on.
 Feedback from participants is the most popular evaluation metric used by L&D teams.
-Perhaps this isn’t all that surprising.
-After all, this data is generally easier to collect and analyse.
+This isn’t all that surprising, as this data is generally easier to collect and analyse.

-In addition, good learning platforms help you to monitor your learner behaviour within the online learning environment.
-For instance, you can track log-ins, content completion rates, content ratings, social learning engagement and learner progress.
+In addition, good learning platforms help you to monitor learner behaviour within the online learning environment.
+For instance, you can track logins, content completion rates, content ratings, social learning engagement, and learner progress.

 Level 2: Learning